Policing and Public Health

 Law enforcement’s growing understanding of the science of addiction—and the importance of treatment—helps police identify individuals with substance use disorders and respond more effectively when encountering drug-impaired individuals.
 Additionally, law enforcement’s developing partnerships with a diverse array of stakeholders foster more effective collaboration on science-based, public health–focused approaches to substance use disorders.
 Utilizing these approaches, law enforcement can help successfully address drug addiction and divert those offenders who commit crimes because of their addiction to treatment, ultimately leading them to live useful, productive lives.

-Explore the collection of IACP resources on the opioid overdose epidemic by visiting Law Enforcement Opioid Resources.
+Explore the collection of IACP resources on substance use by visiting COSSUP: Law Enforcement-First Responder Partnership Training and Technical Assistance Program.

 IACP Resources